 Their main job is to ignite the air and fuel mixture inside the cylinders.

 The ignition system supplies voltage to the spark plug at specific intervals controlled by the Engine Control Unit or an Ignition module.

 They do wear out over time and most manufacturers have specific kilometre and time intervals for replacement.

-If they are not replaced, the air-fuel mixture will be harder to ignite, causing the engine to misfire and increase fuel consumption.
+If they are not replaced, the spark plug will struggle to ignite the air-fuel mixture, causing the engine to misfire and increase fuel consumption.

 Most engines will have a spark plug for each cylinder, although some manufacturers will use two spark plugs per cylinder.